elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 A lot of time was spent discussing GTK4—primarily if there were any more "headlining" features we wanted to try to get into the release to help encourage app developers to port as soon as possible.
 We mostly agreed that the performance improvements were a large reason to port, and didn't come up with any single "big new feature" that should be added at this point.
 LibDazzle and Purism's LibHandy also demonstrate that you can still do a lot more with GTK3 than most apps do, so even getting much of those widgets upstreamed into GTK4 would not be compelling features in themselves.

 We also talked about what is going to hold a lot of apps back from GTK4 to start: WebKitGtk.
 There is not currently a GTK4 port, meaning any app needing a web view will need to stay on GTK3 until that work is started and finished.
 That's a huge void that will take a lot of time and effort to accomplish, and as far as we know, nobody has taken it on yet.

+Matthias has a great [dedicated blog post](https://blog.gtk.org/2019/08/29/gtk-bof-at-guadec/) on this BoF as well.

 ### Vendor Styles